 Gripping is made easy by the silicone sleeve.
 Plus, the wooden handle feels nice in your hand while you grind your coffee – no one wants callouses from hand grinding coffee of all things.

 The only downside with this grinder – and this is true of all manual grinders – is that if you have any kind of wrist/ elbow/ shoulder issues, arthritis, or general muscle weakness, it can be difficult or painful to use.
 In this case, we would recommend an electric grinder if at all possible.
+It’s also not the greatest for little hands – my wife is a petite 5″2 and struggles slightly.

 Most grinders will lose consistency at the coarser end of the spectrum.
-And, while this is still true of the JX Pro, the actual effect to your pour over or French press coffee is undistinguishable which is, ultimately, all that matters.
+And, while this is still true of the JX Pro, the actual effect on your pour over or French press coffee is undistinguishable which is, ultimately, all that matters.

 Having 40 stepped adjustments may not be enough for the serious espresso nut.
 But it should satisfy most people in producing the exact extraction time you are looking for.